I am represented by the Guild Agency in New York. Click here for more information.

 - Prepare you for the changes ahead in biotechnology

 - Inspire and motivate action

 - Connect you to leaders in key fields

 Biotechnology has experienced previous booms that have proven unsustainable.

-  In fact, as an industry, is a lot like the airline industry, crucial but not

-  profitable as a whole.
-Few realize that biotechnology returned its first

-  profit ever just in 2008.
-Since then, it has struggled along with other
+In fact, as an industry, is a lot like the airline industry, crucial but not always profitable.
+Few realize that biotechnology returned its first profit ever just in 2008.

-  industries affected by the ongoing global economic challenges.

-  Humanity entered 1900 largely as an agrarian society, without

-  heavier-than-air flight, without computers, and with virtually no biological

-  understanding of disease.
-We exited the century with nearly half of all

-  people living in cities, exploring space, globally networked, and holding a

-  draft of the human genome.
+Humanity entered 1900 largely as an agrarian society, without heavier-than-air flight, without computers, and with virtually no biological understanding of disease.
+We exited the century with nearly half of all people living in cities, exploring space, globally networked, and holding a draft of the human genome.